tagsrock/En.CatLib.io/src/v1/guide/style.md

 ### File
 - `File name` must be consistent with `class name`
 - `File` must use `UTF-8` instead of BOM code
-- A file can not appear in `two or more` classes, unless it is an internal class or class overload
+- A file can not contain `two or more` classes, unless it is an internal class or class overload